MontgomeryLab/tinyRNA/doc/tiny-plot.md

 | sample_avg_scatter_by_dge       | `--norm-counts FILE`</br>`--dge-tables FILE FILE FILE ...` | tiny-deseq.r</br>tiny-deseq.r |
 | sample_avg_scatter_by_dge_class | `--norm-counts FILE`</br>`--dge-tables FILE FILE FILE ...` | tiny-deseq.r</br>tiny-deseq.r |

+# Using the Plot Stylesheet
+Plots produced by tiny-plot are, by default, 300 dpi and at least 8 inches wide.
+In most cases you'll want to scale your plots down to fit the space available, and in doing so you might find that the default styles are no longer appropriate.
+Scaling and changing these styles can be tedious by hand, but you can use a Plot Stylesheet to do some of the work for you.

+1. Obtain a copy of the default configuration files, including the Plot Stylesheet, with the command `tiny get-template`.
+2. Open the Plot Stylesheet in a text editor and make the desired changes.
+See [the matplotlibrc file documentation](https://matplotlib.org/3.5.2/tutorials/introductory/customizing.html#the-default-matplotlibrc-file) for information about the available options.
+Save your changes to the file.
+3. In your Paths Sheet, enter the path to your modified stylesheet next to the `plot_style_sheet` key.
+4. In your terminal, navigate to the Run Directory whose plots you wish to redraw.
+Execute `tiny replot --config processed_run_config.yml`

 # Plot Types

 ## len_dist